Learn how to stake Cardano (ADA) on the Trezor Model T via the Trezor Suite application.

 Users can either run their own stake pool and participate directly, or delegate their ADA to an existing staking pool, combining the weight of many users to compete for rewards from creating blocks.

 By staking ADA, you can earn rewards as a form of passive income for any Cardano transactions your pool validated during one epoch, which is a 5-day cycle.
 Staking helps keep validation decentralized, supporting the Cardano network and contributing to its stability.

 Yes, your funds are safe, as long as you keep your private keys (recovery seed) stored securely offline using your Trezor hardware wallet.

-The Trezor stake pool can be seen on a Cardano pool explorer at the pool address:
+The Trezor stake pools can be seen on a Cardano pool explorer at the following addresses:

 You can send your funds elsewhere at any time, as long as you un-stake them.
 You can even send all of your funds to an exchange and sell them.
 If you do nothing, your funds will be automatically re-staked to the same pool at the end of each epoch.
 You will need to de-register the stake key in order to retrieve your 2 ADA deposit.

 You can only delegate the full balance of your wallet to one pool at a time.
 If you wish to delegate to multiple pools at once, you must send a portion of your balance to a different wallet.
 You can either create a new Cardano account via ‘My accounts’, or you can use a wallet associated with a different passphrase or recovery seed.

 The delay between delegating your funds and receiving rewards is a result of the following sequence of events:

 In the following epochs, you will continue to receive rewards based on blocks created two epochs earlier.
 Rewards are added to your staked total, compounding over time to increase the probability of rewards.